Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 ### **Top 5 articles section**

-This is where users can see the. most liked articles on the site
+This is where users can see the most liked articles on the site

 <img src="static/images/development_images/top5.png">